markwkiehl/particle_device_blueprint/README.md

 The Blynk webhook will need a Particle access token in order to make a Particle HTTP API call to the Particle cloud function. &nbsp;

 Create an access token by logging into your Particle account, and then visiting the Particle documentation section ‘[Create a token (browser-based)](https://docs.particle.io/reference/cloud-apis/access-tokens/#create-a-token-browser-based-)’.
-Use your Particle login email and password.
-If you have MFA (multi-factor authentication) enabled on your account, you will need your MFA code to generate the access token.
-Click the ‘Create token’ button to generate a token.
-Keep this token confidential.
+Use your Particle login email and password. &nbsp; If you have MFA (multi-factor authentication) enabled on your account, you will need your MFA code to generate the access token.
+Click the ‘Create token’ button to generate a token. &nbsp; Keep this token confidential.

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/fa812deaaa3100b08566136fa750a2a3e0389f4e/particle_device_blueprint%20(10).jpeg "Particle Access Token")